The Cry of Love Tour: Repertoire

 Throughout the tour, Hendrix continued to perform Experience material and introduced several newer songs.
-"Purple Haze" and "Voodoo Child (Slight Return)" were frequent concert closers; "Foxey Lady", "Red House", "Fire", and "Hey Joe" were concert staples as they had been in Experience performances.
+"Purple Haze" and "Voodoo Child (Slight Return)" were frequent concert closers; "Foxy Lady", "Red House", "Fire", and "Hey Joe" were concert staples as they had been in Experience performances.
 Hendrix also continued to perform popular songs that dated back to the Experience, but not yet recorded to his satisfaction, such as "Lover Man", "Hear My Train A Comin'", and "Roomful of Mirrors".
 From his time with Cox and Miles, he added "Machine Gun", "Message to Love", and "Ezy Ryder".

 Hendrix also had a number of new songs that were still in development that he chose to include in his concerts: "Freedom" and "Hey Baby (New Rising Sun)" were among the most played new numbers; others, such as "Straight Ahead", "In from the Storm", "Dolly Dagger", and "Midnight Lightning" were performed occasionally.
 The songs signaled a new direction in Hendrix's music, which biographer John McDermott describes as "music of a more mature and refined Experience ... reflecting a more subtle and intricate approach".
 At Atlanta Pop, where they played several new songs, Hendrix was encouraged by the audience reaction.
 As they left the stage, he remarked to Cox, "we must be riding in the right direction".

 Set lists, which identify the songs to be performed and their order, were not used by the group.
 According to Cox, "We never had a set list.
 Jimi always starts the song off.
 So wherever he wanted to go, that's where we went."
 When he wanted to extend a song, Hendrix provided a cue, such as a head or hand gesture known to Mitchell and Cox.
 Biographer David Moskowitz identifies the songs performed on July 26 at the Sick's Stadium in Seattle, Washington, as representative of the Cry of Love repertoire: